nermine11/Amilcar/README.md

 NOTE: this repository needs to be cloned or unzipped in `/home/pi/Amilcar`

 ## Hardware requirements
--  Raspberry Pi 5 for better time precision
+-  3 Raspberry Pi 5 for better time precision
--  Adafuit ultimate GPS HAT
+-  3 Adafuit ultimate GPS HAT
--  GPS antenna for better time accuracy
+-  3 GPS antennas for better time accuracy, use the same GPS antenna for better accurancy
--  Hydrophone
+-  3 Hydrophone
--  ADC/DAC pro
+-  3 ADC/DAC pro
+-  3 power banks

 We are using GPS to set the internal time of the rPi, and using Raspberry Pi 5 RTC as fallback in case we lose GPS fix.

 The RTC is disciplined by GPS every second.

+We will also have a Raspberry Pi to locate the boat every second, check ./localization for more details

 ## Configuring AMILCAR

 ### Step 1: Flash Operating System to the micro-SD card